1995 Philadelphia Eagles season: NFL draft

 The 1995 NFL draft was held April 22–23, 1995.
 The league also held a supplemental draft after the regular draft and before the regular season.

-With a 7–9 record in 1994, and tying with four other teams, the Eagles would rotate picking between the 8th pick to the 12th pick in the seven rounds.
-They would choose eight players in the five rounds they had picks.

-The Eagles would make a trade with the Tampa Bay Buccaneers, for draft picks to move from 12th to 7th on the 1st round.
-With their 1st pick in the draft, acquired from Tampa Bay, the Eagles chose Mike Mamula a defensive end out of Boston College.
+With a 7–9 record in 1994, and tying with four other teams, the Eagles rotated picking between the 8th pick to the 12th pick in the seven rounds.
+They chose eight players in the five rounds they had picks.
+The Eagles made a trade with the Tampa Bay Buccaneers, for draft picks to move from 12th to 7th on the first round.
+With their first pick in the draft, acquired from Tampa Bay, the Eagles chose Mike Mamula, a defensive end out of Boston College.

 The table shows the Eagles selections and what picks they had that were traded away and the team that ended up with that pick.
 It is possible the Eagles' pick ended up with this team via another team that the Eagles made a trade with.
 Not shown are acquired picks that the Eagles traded away.